whoAbhishekSah/abhishek-iitj.github.io/content/blog/terraform-on-ci/index.md

 }
 ```

 You can see we have given `*/*` permissions to this role.
-But we can restrict access by allowing selective actions or selected resources as well for better control on infra and cost.
+But we can restrict access by allowing selective actions on selected resources as well for better control on infra and cost.
 Let's call this IAM role `core-tf-runner-role`.

-Now we just need to assume this role in CI to provision infrastructure in our AWS account.
+Now we just to assume this role in CI to provision infrastructure in our AWS account.
 For that we will need to allow the Github Runners to assume this role.
 We can achieve that via a trust relationship like:

 ```json
 {